IvyZayn/IvyZayn/README.md

 <h1 align="center">Hi 👋, I'm Yaru Zeng</h1>
-<h3 align="center">A passionate developer from China</h3>

 <h4 align="left">About me: </h4>

-I'm a graduate from UCL MSc Scientific and Data Intensive Computing.
+I'm a graduate from UCL MSc Scientific and Data Intensive Computing with aspirations to become a professional developer.

 - 👩‍💻 I’m currently working on **finding a job as a developer**